 This is one of the smallest of any dog breed and one of the best apartment dogs for several reasons.
 They are easy to train, toy-sized, bouncy, but not too energetic.
 These small terriers are not going to take up much of your ideal space because they only grow tall at 23 cm and weigh around 3 kilos.
-With proper preparation, since these pups are highly intelligent, you won’t have to worry about accidents inside, uncontrollable barking that bothers your neighbors, or excessive chewing.
+With proper preparation, since these pups are highly intelligent, you won’t have to worry about accidents inside, uncontrollable barking that bothers your neighbours, or excessive chewing.

 Like many other toy breeds, they make good pets for people, particularly for senior citizens and people with medical problems.
 They are devoted, caring, and very affectionate.
 While this breed has the determination, they do not need a lot of exercises.
 A fast walk of 15 to 20 minutes in the morning and another one in the evening is enough.
 Yorkies are feisty and caring pets, tiny in size but large in character.